A Better Excuse For Missing Fish

 While fishing the Lamar River in Yellowstone Park a few seasons back, I happened across a very fine cutthroat trout rising freely.
 I’d been attempting that day to photograph fish taking flies, so I called my partner over to have a go at this fish.
 After watching it rise a couple times, he waded into position and presented his fly.
 Promptly the trout rose, my friend tightened, and…nothing.
 Well, alright.
 Missed strikes constitute a part of fishing, even for competent anglers (which my friend surely is).
 Funny thing was, the fish never broke rhythm.
 A moment later he was back up again.
 My friend changed flies and cast once more.
 Up rose the fish, tight went the line, and again…nothing.

 The fish kept rising.
 A third fly was presented.
 Another rise, another miss.
 My friend and I discussed the timing of his strike.
 He felt it was right on the money.
 Watching through the viewfinder of my camera as the shutter blazed away, I couldn’t be sure.
 A fourth change of fly brought yet another rise and another miss.
-Oh-for-four?
+Zero-for-four?
 Really?

 The fish fed on.
 He took meals from the surface, in the film, and underneath.
 I could see it all.
 My friend tried other flies, finer tippet, and different casting angles.
 But as the presentations tallied up, the fish grew ever less responsive.
 A few more half-hearted rises and it was finally over, the cutthroat sinking into the depths.
 At the time I didn’t give the whole affair much thought.
 After all, this was cutthroat fishing—home province to any and all manner of strange happenings.